risi-kondor/GElib/python/docs/source/intro.rst

 ########

 #.
 Classes to store and manipulate SO(3)-equivariant vectors
 #.
-Fast implementation of Clebsch-Gordan transforms on both the CPU and the GPU
+Fast implementation of the Clebsch-Gordan transform on both the CPU and the GPU
 #.
 Facilities for operating on arrays of SO(3)-equivariant vectors in parallel, even in irregular patterns (graphs)
 #.
-Full support for automatic differentiation
+Support for automatic differentiation
 #.
 Interoperability with PyTorch